Because of each country's product availability, the selection on this site may not be the same as the one you were previously on.Cancel

 Diamond Shape — Some diamond shapes may show or mask colour to varying degrees.
 For example, brilliant-cut shapes such as round and princess reflect more light, which means more colour is masked.
 Step-cut diamonds (emerald and Asscher cuts) may show more colour because they are cut with fewer facets, resulting in bigger "windows" through which to see the colour.

 Fancy shaped diamonds, like pear and marquise may also show slightly more concentrated colour at their points.

 Diamond Size — Colour is easier to see in larger diamonds.
 If you want a diamond above 1 carat, choose a G or H coloured diamond.
 I-J colour diamonds are best when just under a carat.

-Colour manifests itself in a diamond as a pale yellow.
-This is why a diamond's colour grade is based on its lack of colour.
-Blue Nile offers only Colourless (grades D-F) to Near-Colourless (grades G-H) diamonds to assure that any natural colour present is typically undetectable to the unaided eye.
+Blue Nile offers only Colourless and Near-Colourless diamonds to assure that any natural colour present is typically undetectable to the naked eye.
+We offer:

 When is colour a good thing?
 When it refers to the rainbow spectrum of colours – red, orange, yellow, green, blue, pink, purple, and more – that diamonds come in.
 These are known as Coloured Diamonds.
 Only one in every 10,000 diamonds possess natural colour, and the more intense the colour, the more rare and valuable the diamond.
 Coloured Diamonds are graded on a separate diamond colour scale and can be even more valuable than white diamonds.